amirpooyan-r/segmented-proxy/docs/SEGMENTATION.md

 # Segmentation

-## Overview
+## What Segmentation Means (Overview)
-Segmentation in this project means splitting data into smaller chunks and optionally spacing them out with small delays.
+Segmentation in this project means splitting data into smaller chunks.
+You can also space the chunks out with small delays.
 It is a teaching tool for understanding how proxies can shape timing and size without changing the content.
+It focuses on delivery behavior, not on the meaning of the data.

+### A Simple Mental Model
+Think of a water hose and a bucket.
+A standard proxy is like a normal hose.
+Water (data) flows through continuously, as fast as the source sends it.

+SegmentedProxy is like filling a bucket first.
+It catches some data in a buffer.
+It waits until the buffer reaches a chosen size.
+Then it sends that chunk forward.
+Sometimes it waits a short time before sending the next chunk.

+This means data does not flow in one smooth stream.
+It arrives in small, controlled pieces instead.

+Why do this in practice?

+- **Education:** to see how TCP behaves when data arrives in pieces.
+- **Testing:** to simulate slow, unstable, or jittery network conditions.
+- **Privacy awareness:** to understand how timing and size patterns can reveal information.

+### Why This Proxy Feels Different
+This focus on segmentation is what makes SegmentedProxy educationally different from a basic HTTPS proxy.
+A basic proxy mostly forwards bytes as quickly as it can.
+SegmentedProxy can also control *how* bytes move: how big each chunk is, and how much time passes between chunks.

+This is useful because it helps you:

+- learn how TCP and applications behave when data arrives in pieces
+- test software under slow, unstable, or jittery delivery
+- build privacy awareness about what timing and size patterns may reveal

 ## How SegmentedProxy Decides
 The proxy evaluates rules, chooses an action or route, and then applies a segmentation strategy if one is configured for that match.
+The decision process is shown here in a simple flow:

 ```mermaid
 flowchart TD